Small-Scale Cidermaking

 a 'self-sufficiency' magazine called 'Home Farm' (now re-named 'Country

 Smallholding').
-The copyright in the articles is mine and I thought
+The copyright in the articles is mine and I

 it might be useful to put them here on the Web so that anybody who's